python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 - in order to watch the changes as you make them, and if you do not have a secondary screen available, right click on the titlebar of the running spectrum analyzer and select ***always on top***.
 - resize or move as necessary so it does not obstruct your view.

-You'll see three views of the signal: the Time Domain view, the Frequency Domain view, and a Waterfall view.
+In the GNU Radio App that launched, you'll see three views of the signal: the Time Domain view, the Frequency Domain view, and a Waterfall view.

 - The Time Domain shows the raw signal as it is received from the USB port. (x-axis: time; y-axis: amplitude)
 - The Frequency Domain shows the amount of each frequency that is present in the slice of the spectrum that we have selected. (x-axis: frequencies; y-axis: amplitude)